cu-numpde/fall21/_sources/slides.md

 ## Environment

-This explaims how I configure my environment in case you wish to install and use the slides locally, or adapt these tools for your own use.
+This explains how I configure my environment in case you wish to install and use the slides locally, or adapt these tools for your own use.

 ### Install Dependencies